 Maintaining a safe and reliable environment for our client's valuable media content is of utmost importance.
-The environment must not only be safe and reliable but also provide the best possible execution for the Mediabank services.
+The environment must be safe and reliable and provide the best possible execution for the Mediabank services.

 To achieve the optimal environment for security and execution, NEP stores Medibank client's media content in our own data centers throughout the world.